 The same day the list was published, the Swedish Migration Agency also published new guidelines regarding immediately enforceable returns, including the concept of safe countries of origin.
 The Swedish Migration Agency also published country information reports for all countries on the national list.
 The country information reports are relatively short and provide general information about the country in question.
+All reports are updated at least once a year by the Swedish Migration Agency.
+The reports are available in a database for country guidance and legal governance, called Lifos, that is provided by the Swedish Migration Agency.
 A description of the human rights situation and the ability to enjoy state protection in each country is also made.
 The reports do not provide specific information about how the Swedish Migration Agency made the actual assessment to designate the country in question as safe.
 No references to the criteria set out in the revised Asylum Procedure Directive are made in the reports.